security-force-monitor/research-handbook/source/entity-overview.rst

    ..

 We use the general data model described in the above illustration to structure and organize the information we collect during the course of our research.
-It describes relationships between different "entities", which are logical groupings of data about a specific subject.
-For example, the "relation" entity is where we store data about the relationships between two different units; cumulatively, all the records of the "relation" entity type describe the hierarchical organizational structure that adopted by most security forces.
+It describes relationships between different "claims", which are logical groupings of data about a specific subject.
+For example, the "positioning" claim is where we store data about the geographic footprint of a unit, or the link between a unit and a location in time; cumulatively, all of the "positioning" claims describe the geographic presence of security forces across an entire country through time.

-Other sections of this Research Handbook expand on each of the entities and the relationships between these entities, including:
+Other sections of this Research Handbook expand on each of the claims and the relationships between these claims, including:

-- A full description of each entity;
+- A full description of each claim type;
-- The overall data structure and attributes we use for each entity;
+- The overall data structure and attributes we use for each claim type;
 - Examples on the types of data we enter into each attribute; and,
 - Guidance on how we fill out each field and why.